01star/repo_2/README.md

 ## Corrections
     this was made on the local machine but a empy repo was created to house this repo in github ...

+## Changes on the branch-1
+    this is jsut something that was made on the branch-1 instead of the main branch ...